Dr. Daniel Suter, Model Teacher

 The satisfaction of seeing hundreds of students – often successive generations from the same family – ultimately" make a contribution to the spiritual and physical well-being of those they serve "trumped any misgivings and hardships Suter had along the way.
 “Very rarely did I have any doubt that here is where God wanted me to be.”

-From the Summer 2008 issue of Crossroads, which focuses on EMU’s science alumni, serving and leading the world over.
+From the summer 2008 issue of Crossroads alumni magazine, which focuses on EMU’s science alumni, serving and leading the world over.